 - Window Functionality

 Keep in mind that vinyl is more cost effective than wood, and easier to maintain (we’ll get to that later).
 In general, you can expect to spend anywhere between $450 and $600 on a single vinyl window.
 Whereas a window with a wood frame would cost between $800 and $1,000.
 You also have to factor in the extra cost of installation from a professional because window installation is not a task for the DIY-er.

 If you are doing a complete home window replacement, there’s no denying that the project will be a significant cost investment, but thankfully one that will help save energy costs and increase home value in the long run.
-Look for financing options to help lessen the upfront cost, such as the flexible payment option available through Weaver.
+Look for financing options to help lessen the upfront cost of buying windows, such as the flexible payment option available through Weaver.

-This is the fun part!
+This is the fun part of buying windows!
 If you haven’t shopped for windows before, you’ll be surprised at all the options available.
-When making your choice, you want to consider your own personal preference for how you would like the window to function within your home and also how you want them to look aesthetically from the exterior and interior.
+When buying windows, you want to consider your own personal preference for how you would like the window to function within your home and also how you want them to look aesthetically from the exterior and interior.
 Here’s a list of all the window types available:

 Casement window sashes open outwards with the sash hinged to one side of the window frame.
 They can be installed to open left or right, which makes them incredibly versatile.
 A casement window also provides the best seal against air infiltration because the window sash is pressed and locked tightly to the window frame.

 Awning windows, like casement windows are hinged on one side, but awning window sashes are always hinged at the top of the window frame.
 Since they swing outwards and up rather than to the side, these windows offer excellent air circulation while keeping out rain and debris.
 They are typically smaller in size and are well suited for basements because of their exceptional functionality and ease of opening.